First time buyer mortgages

 How much deposit does a first time buyer need?

-In fact, the average deposit first time buyers paid in 2024 was £61,090 with deposits averaging 20% of the purchase price, according to Halifax.
+The average deposit first time buyers paid in 2024 was £61,090 with deposits averaging 20% of the purchase price, according to Halifax.
+First time buyers in London paid an average deposit of £124,688.

 First time buyer deposit examples